(Disclosure: Some of the links below may be affiliate links)

 If you were renting before buying a house, you have to take care of canceling your lease.

 If you are lucky, you can cancel your lease on time.
-You will have to check your lease contract to see the delays under which you can cancel the lease.
+You must check your lease contract to see the delays under which you can cancel the lease.

-If you are not lucky, you will have to cancel the lease out of delays.
-It means you will have to find a new tenant for the apartment (or the house).
-Then, you will have to send the information to the owner that will have to validate this new tenant.
+If you are not lucky, you must cancel the lease out of delays.
+It means you must find a new tenant for the apartment (or the house).
+Then, you must send the information to the owner to validate this new tenant.
 Once the owner accepts a new tenant, you will be released from your lease contract.

 I think that the lease system in Switzerland pretty much sucks.
 So, on top of all the things you have to do when buying a house, you will also have to care about finding a new tenant.
 Or you will have to pay the rent for several months for a property you are not using.